 - Apple: They frequently launch new iPhones with great success.

 - Amazon: Amazon Prime has helped the company grow from selling discounted books to one of the biggest retailers in the world.

-- Netflix: Although Netflix started as a mail-based DVD delivery service, they really took off when they started offering online streaming.
+- Netflix: Although Netflix started as a mail-based DVD delivery service, it really took off when it started offering online streaming.